THE BEST ROAD CYCLING SHOES IN 2024

 Performance Rating: 1

-While very similar to their immediate predecessors, the latest Shimano S-Phyre RC903 road cycling shoes have changes below the surface that make them a noticeably better performer and more comfortable than their highly-rated predecessors.
-I rank the new S-Phyres among the best cycling shoes we’ve tested and the ones I’m most likely to put on for a ride on the road or trainer.
+While very similar to its immediate predecessors, the latest Shimano S-Phyre RC903 road cycling shoes have changes below the surface that make it a noticeably better performer and more comfortable than its highly-rated predecessor.
+I rank the new S-Phyres among the best cycling shoes we’ve tested and the ones I’m most likely to wear for a ride on the road or trainer.

 Like: On the surface, it looks like Shimano has made only superficial, small modifications to the shoes.
 Most obvious is the RC903’s use of multiple tiny eyelets to direct the closure lace in a figure 8 pattern in the area above your toes instead of the regular-sized plastic guides the lace runs through on the previous RC902 model.